The Wright case moves towards trial

 I discussed the AFCCA’s decision in this post.
 I summarized our past coverage in this post.

-Now Stars and Stripes reports here that the case will proceed to trial despite a finding of improper influence by senior Air Force officials:
+Now Stars and Stripes report here that the case will proceed to trial despite a finding of improper influence by senior Air Force officials:

 Lt.
 Col. Joshua Kastenberg, in a July 30 ruling in response to a defense motion to dismiss the case against Airman 1st Class Brandon T. Wright, found that Lt.
 Gen. Richard Harding, formerly the Air Force Judge Advocate General, had improperly influenced the case or had given the appearance of doing so.